MAlshurbaji/LLM-Playground-From-Scratch/README.md

 This project uses **38 public LLM technical reports** from major research labs.
 A detailed list of these reports is available at `data/raw_pdf/pdfs_list.txt`, all of them can be downloaded online.

 ## Usage
-Navigate to the main project directory, install all dependencies, and run the preprocessing workflow and the end-to-end training using the notebook `main.ipynb`.
+Navigate to the main project directory, install all dependencies (tested on Python 3.10, PyTorch 2.8, and CUDA 12.6), and run the preprocessing workflow and the end-to-end training using the notebook `main.ipynb`.

 ```bash
 cd LLM_Playground_From_Scratch